Searching for Privacy Risks in LLM Agents via Simulation: Experiments Results

 \subsection{Alternating Search Results}

-\paragraph{Implementation Details} We generate $Q=5$ simulation configurations as the training set (\texttt{Training-5}), where the involved privacy norms here are relatively obvious, as the leak is minimal using the basic instructions.
+\textbf{Implementation Details} We create $Q=5$ simulation configurations as the training set (\texttt{Training-5}), where the leak during simulation is minimal using the basic instructions.
 We use a relatively small training set to reduce computational costs while selecting diverse scenarios to ensure generalization and transferability.
-For each configuration in \texttt{Training-5}, by default, we run the simulation $20$ times \footnote{Since we only have five training examples, we run more simulations per example compared to testing.} before and after each search epoch to remove the selection bias of iterative search.
-By default, we use \texttt{gpt-4.1-mini} as the backbone for all simulated agents and employ \texttt{gemini-2.5-pro} with a $1024$-token thinking budget to generate diverse configurations ($\texttt{Init}$) and optimize them iteratively ($\mathcal{F}$), representing one of the strongest reasoning models to optimize the configurations.
-For hyperparameters, we set $N=30, M=1, K=10, P=10$ for attack and $N=1, M=30, K=10$ for defense.
-We elaborate on the hyperparameter selection process in the Appendix \ref{sec:hyperparameter}.
-We use our framework to sequentially discover $A_{1}$, $D_{1}$, $A_{2}$, $D_{2}$, while we find that it is hard to find an effective $A_3$ that can effectively break $D_2$ anymore.
+For each configuration in \texttt{Training-5}, we run the simulation $20$ times after each search epoch to mitigate selection bias during search.
+We run more simulations per training example compared to testing examples due to the smaller size of the training set.
+By default, we use \texttt{gpt\textsubscript{4.1-mini}} as the backbone for all simulated agents and employ \texttt{gemini\textsubscript{pro}} with a $1024$-token thinking budget to generate diverse configurations ($\texttt{Init}$) and optimize them ($\mathcal{F}$), which is one of the strongest reasoning models.
+During search, \texttt{Select()} returns $5$ examples at each step for reflection.
+We set $N=30, M=1, K=10, P=10$ for attack and $N=1, M=30, K=10$ for defense, for which we elaborate on the hyperparameter selection process in the Appendix \ref{sec:hyperparameter}.
+We use our framework to sequentially discover $A_{1}$, $D_{1}$, $A_{2}$, $D_{2}$, and find that it is hard to find an effective $A_3$ that further increases the leakage.
+We discuss the helpfulness evaluation and the trade-off between helpfulness and privacy-awareness in Appendix \ref{appendix: Helpfulness and Privacy-Awareness}.